mrjonstrong/mrjonstrong.github.io/_drafts/Draft-Hello-World-Python-Github.md

 * Adding a security.md to let users know of supported version and how to communicate security vulnerabilities - issues aren't the best place as they are too public
 * The dependency graph and dependabot alerts are already enabled.
 But you can enable Dependabot version updates
 * Code scanning with CodeQL
-* Secret scanning is enabled by default for public repos too
+* Secret scanning is enabled by default for public repositories too

-For this demo I'm using the repo [https://github.com/mrjonstrong/upgraded-disco](https://github.com/mrjonstrong/upgraded-disco) which is a hello world python app (for now).
+For this demo I'm using the repository [https://github.com/mrjonstrong/upgraded-disco](https://github.com/mrjonstrong/upgraded-disco) which is a hello world python app (for now).

-Some repo basics (already added a security.md as above):
+Some repository basics (already added a security.md as above):

 * [Readme](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-readmes)